-This project will provide South African children with an opportunity to escape the poverty of squatter camps and townships through life-changing education, as well as regular health care, daily nutrition, and character / life skills development at Christel House South Africa.
+This project will provide South African children living in under-resourced townships the opportunity for a life-changing education, as well as regular health care, daily nutrition, and character/life skills development at Christel House South Africa.

 Educational and economic Apartheid traps millions of South African youth.
 Half of all students drop out before finishing high school.
 Only 50% of black grads pass the critical "matric" exam, which determines university/ vocational school admission.
 "Coloureds" (mixed race) pass at 76%, but 99% of whites pass.
 Only 10% of graduates-all races-qualify for university, and although they make up 80% of the population, only 1 in 20 black students obtains a university degree.
 Education creates equality.

 100% of Christel House graduates passed the matric exam; 77% qualified for university bursaries, but cannot afford the incidental expenses further studies require.
 We support their efforts with transportation, meals, supplies, workshops/ counseling.

 When the disenfranchised are empowered, they will change their communities and countries.
-Although only 30-60 graduate each year, our students know they must make the world a better place, which in turn creates an exponential "multiplier effect."
+Graduates each year, know they must make the world a better place, which in turn creates an exponential "multiplier effect."